emnh/PixelArtSearch/README.md

 ## How did I maintain a link between the image URLs and the vector datebase feature vectors?
 I also wanted to put all the image URLs into a SQL database in the end, and have a flag for whether I had made the VGG16 feature extraction and whether it was added to the vector database ([Milvus](https://milvus.io/) or [Pinecone](https://www.pinecone.io/).
 It's essential to be able to map back and forth between an integer primary key, which is used in [Pineone](https://www.pinecone.io/), and the URL and perhaps other metadata that belongs to the image, as [Pinecone](https://www.pinecone.io/ doesn't store other metadata than the primary key.
+In the end I dumbed the SQL database to a tab separated text file and loaded it on query server startup.

 ## How long time did it take?
 I think I spent a week in total to run all the code to finish, each step taking on the order of a day or two, crawl, computing feature vectors.